Zahida Parveen

 Zahida Parveen is an Indian actress.
 She is most known for playing Badi in Thief of Baghdad, the evil Yashodhara Masi in Yahaaan Main Ghar Ghar Kheli and Gayatri Scindia in Punar Vivah.

-She was most recently seen in Zee TV’s Aap Ke Aa Jane Se.
+She was also seen in Zee TV’s Aap Ke Aa Jane Se.

 Personal life

-Parveen comes from Jaipur.
+Parveen hails from Jaipur.
 She is widowed and has a daughter, Anahita.